shrik450/django_scraper/README.md

     python manage.py runserver

-Then head over to http://localhost:8000/admin/ (or wherevre your server is running) and login with the superuser you've created.
+Then head over to http://localhost:8000/admin/ (or your server's address) and login with the superuser you've created.